Anti–money laundering: Afghanistan

 The Financial Transactions and Reports Analysis Center of Afghanistan (FinTRACA) was established as a Financial Intelligence Unit under the Anti Money Laundering and Proceeds of Crime Law passed by decree late in 2004.
 The main purpose of this law is to protect the integrity of the Afghan financial system and to gain compliance with international treaties and conventions.
 The Financial Intelligence Unit is a semi-independent body that is administratively housed within the Central Bank of Afghanistan (Da Afghanistan Bank).
 The main objective of FinTRACA is to deny the use of the Afghan financial system to those who obtained funds as the result of illegal activity, and to those who would use it to support terrorist activities.

 To meet its objectives, the FinTRACA collects and analyzes information from a variety of sources.
 These sources include entities with legal obligations to submit reports to the FinTRACA when a suspicious activity is detected, as well as reports of cash transactions above a threshold amount specified by regulation.
 Also, FinTRACA has access to all related Afghan government information and databases.
 When the analysis of this information supports the supposition of illegal use of the financial system, the FinTRACA works closely with law enforcement to investigate and prosecute the illegal activity.
 FinTRACA also cooperates internationally in support of its own analyses and investigations and to support the analyses and investigations of foreign counterparts, to the extent allowed by law.
 Other functions include training of those entities with legal obligations to report information, development of laws and regulations to support national-level AML objectives, and international and regional cooperation in the development of AML typologies and countermeasures.

+After the Taliban regained control of the country in August 2021, FinTRACA's access to international financial intelligence data was removed.
+As of April 2026, access has not been re-established.